chris-j-akers/i8080-javascript/README.md

 JavidX9 has an excellent (and free!)
 YouTube channel where he instructs and discusses a wide range of low-level technical topics in a very accessible and entertaining way.
 His tutorial on building a NES emulator was an early inspiration.

 ### [Emulator 101](http://www.emulator101.com/) <!-- omit in toc -->
 A great site to start off with.
-Provides a lot of information on what you should expect when you start running emulators for the first time and possible pitfalls.
+Provides information on what to should expect when building 8-bit emulators for the first time and possible pitfalls.

 ### [Intel 8080 OpCode List](https://pastraiser.com/cpu/i8080/i8080_opcodes.html) <!-- omit in toc -->
-If, like me, you were confused about the Aux Carry flag, this link makes it easily understandable, even though it's a different chip.
+Initially, the Aux Carry flag can seem confusing, this link makes it easily understandable (even though it's a different chip).